aydwi/explainxkcdbot/README.md

 5. You will be given a `client_id` and a `client_secret`.
 Keep them confidential.

 ### How to run it-
-1. Clone or download (and extract) this repository and navigate to its directory
+1. Clone this repository and navigate to its directory.
-2. Create a file named *praw.ini* with it's contents as:
+2. Create a file named *praw.ini* with its contents as:
     ```
     [explainbot]
     username: reddit username